 Landlords in Minnesota must also pay 1% simple noncompounded interest on the security deposit per year.
 Any interest amount less than $1 is excluded.

-If you want to go right to the source and look up Minnesota law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Minnesota Statutes Annotated § § 504B.175, 504B.178, and 504B.195.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Minnesota.
-For tips on looking up Minnesota state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Minnesota law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Minnesota Statutes Annotated § § 504B.175, 504B.178, and 504B.195 (2020).
+To access Minnesota statutes, visit the Minnesota Legislature's website, or check out the Library of Congress’s legal research site.